stclib/STC/README.md

 ```

 ---
-## Per-container-instance customization
+## Per container-instance customization
-Sometimes it is useful to extend a container type to hold extra data, e.g. a comparison
+Sometimes it is useful to extend a container type to store extra data, e.g. a comparison
-or allocator function pointer or some context that the function pointers can use.
+or allocator function pointer or a context which the function pointers can use.
 Most
-libraries solve this by adding an opaque pointer (void*) or some function pointer(s) into
+libraries solve this by adding an opaque pointer (void*) or function pointer(s) into
 the data structure for the user to manage.
-This solution has a few disadvantages, e.g. the
+This solution has a few disadvantages: the
 pointers are not typesafe, and they take up space when not needed.
 STC solves this by letting
 the user create a container wrapper struct where both the container and extra data fields can
 be stored.
 The template parameters may then access the extra data using the "container_of"